 It’s not the only game in town, but this video-sharing site is filled with DIY how-tos, from home projects and repairs to tips on gardening and how to nurse tech gadgets back to health.
 It’s definitely worth a gander, in many cases, before calling the pricier professionals.

 12. Trim beauty, grooming costs

-Be a “recessionista,” as Mint.com puts it, by saving on certain cosmetics with short shelf life (mascara) or lots of color options (lipstick and eye shadow); splurge on foundation (face is sensitive) and blush (lasts a few years).
+Try Mint.com‘s tips to save on certain cosmetics with short shelf life (mascara) or lots of color options (lipstick and eye shadow); splurge on foundation (face is sensitive) and blush (lasts a few years).
 In other areas: A good brush is worth the extra bucks; shampoos and conditioners, not so much.